ohlab/skinmetagenome/taxonomy/dbs/README.txt

 >Cool_fungus
 GGGGGACTGNNNNN.......NNNNACTGGGGG

-In the all_lengths.txt file, append a line containing the appropriate NCBI taxid number and the genome length in bp for your genome.
+In the all_lengths.txt file, append a line containing the appropriate NCBI taxid number and the genome length in bp for your genome (not including the Ns).

 e.g.,
 taxid:1000000000|Cool_fungus	10000000